-Hi, my name is Gerry Huntman and I’m a writer of speculative fiction and publisher based in Melbourne, Australia.
+Hi, my name is Gerry Huntman and I’m a writer of speculative fiction and publisher based in the Gold Coast, Australia.

 “The Chronicles of Evyntyde” is reference to a series of books that I have planned, where the first novel, and part of the second, has already been drafted.
 This series’ concept is what started me seriously pursuing publication and a number of my sold short stories are set in this universe.
 Stay tuned on that front.